firefly-iii/data-importer/.github/support.md

 ## Installation problems

-Please take the time to read the [documentation of Firefly III](https://docs.firefly-iii.org/) or the [documentation of the CSV importer](https://docs.firefly-iii.org/csv) and make sure you search through closed issues for the problems other people have had.
+Please take the time to read the [documentation of Firefly III](https://docs.firefly-iii.org/) or the [documentation of the data importer (TODO)](https://docs.firefly-iii.org/csv) and make sure you search through closed issues for the problems other people have had.
 Your problem may be among them!
-If not, open an issue and I will help where I can.
+If not, open an issue, and I will help where I can.